 I used the footwear for multiple weeks in the wilderness.
-Because of this some extra care was needed to keep the sandals in there best performance.
+Because of this some extra care was needed to keep the sandals and feet in there best performance.

 Soaking feet while wearing footwear in available water sources.
 Then scrubbing sandals with your fingers as frequent as needed.
 A rock was also used on the bottom of the feet to remove dirt from skin.

 A mild biodegradable backpacking soap was also used to clean the sandals; as well as my skin.
 This helped insure that my footbed would grip better while ascending and descending.